10 Great Ways to Learn Stock Trading in 2024

 10 great ways to learn stock trading as a beginner

 Experience is, hands down, the best way to learn stock trading.
 Since none of us is born with that experience, here are 10 great answers to the simple question "How do I get started?"

 To trade stocks, you need an online broker.
 Every one of them can buy and sell stocks for you, so they compete with each other for your business by offering unique features or low prices.
 Some do a great job on both.

 Beginners also need reliable educational content and tips throughout the sites.
-Fidelity, Schwab, TD Ameritrade (which was bought by Schwab in 2020), E*TRADE, and Merrill Edge do a great job with this.
-For a full list of recommendations, read my guide to the best online stock brokers for 2023.
+Fidelity, Schwab, E*TRADE, and Merrill Edge do a great job with this.
+For a full list of recommendations, read my guide to the best online stock brokers for 2024.

 2. Casually follow the stock market

 News sites such as CNBC and MarketWatch serve as a great resource for beginners.
 For in-depth coverage, you can't beat the Wall Street Journal and Bloomberg.
 By casually checking in on the stock market each day and reading headline stories, you will expose yourself to economic trends, third-party analysis, and general investing lingo.
 Pulling stock quotes on sites like Yahoo Finance to view a stock chart, view news headlines, and check fundamental data can also serve as another quality source of exposure.

 TV is another way to familiarize yourself with the stock market.
 CNBC is a beginner-friendly channel, while Bloomberg is oriented more toward professionals.
 Even switching the financial news on for 15 minutes a day will broaden your knowledge base.
 Don't let the constant barrage of confusing jargon intimidate you; just watch and allow the news, interviews, and discussions to soak in.